 Money Raised: 235,000 dollars

 The fourth annual UNICEF Masquerade Ball brought together hundreds of Los Angeles’ most influential young professionals at the iconic Clifton’s Cafeteria to ring in Halloween in a philanthropic way.
 Funds raised from the event helped support UNICEF’s lifesaving work, including programs to prevent violence against children in Jamaica.
 Along with DJ and musician Devendra Banhart, the event also featured performances by Cold War Kids, Josh Hoisington and LOLO, Jackie Tohn and The Clover String Quartet.
-Evelina Eco Events covered the entire ceiling of the space with colorful decor, to include shimmery streamers and colorful lighting that matched that Halloween theme.
+Evelina Eco Events covered the entire ceiling of the space with colorful decor, to include creative gala ideas like shimmery streamers and colorful lighting that matched that Halloween theme.

 Location: Brookline home of Brian Knez and Wioletta Zywina, Boston